-June Lake Trail is a 2.3 mile moderately trafficked out and back trail located near Stevenson, WA that features a lake and is good for all skill levels.
+June Lake Trail is a 2.3 mile moderately trafficked out and back trail located near Stevenson, Washington that features a lake and is good for all skill levels.
 The trail offers a number of activity options and is accessible from May until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash